knro/indiwebmanager/README.md

 WantedBy=multi-user.target
 ```

 The above service files assumes you copied the servermanager directory to /home/pi, so change it to whereever you installed the directory on your target system.
+The user is also specified as **pi** and must be changed to your username.

 Copy the indiwebmanager.service file to **/lib/systemd/system**: